University City vs Clairemont for San Diego Downsizers 2026: Which Neighborhood Offers Best Condos Under $1M with Low HOAs Before Spring Market Surge

 Clairemont typically gives you the lowest HOAs and larger sub-$1M floor plans, while University City offers walkability and transit with slightly higher dues and faster sales.
 If low HOA is your top filter, Clairemont wins right now.

-You should focus on three pillars first: monthly costs, livability, and timing.
+Before comparing neighborhoods, focus on three pillars: monthly costs, livability, and timing.
 Your goal is a sub-$1M purchase that reduces upkeep, locks in predictable monthly expenses, and preserves cash flow.

+The fastest path to clarity is a direct side-by-side comparison of how each neighborhood serves your daily life and monthly budget.
 In University City, you get walkability, transit to UC San Diego and downtown via the trolley, and a strong mix of condos close to parks and everyday services.
-Expect HOAs around $400 to $550 for many communities, with an average days on market near the mid-20s that signals healthy demand.
 In Clairemont, you often find larger townhome-style floor plans under $1M, attached garages, and HOAs that can come in at $350 to $500.
-Average days on market around 30 can mean more time to negotiate and secure seller credits, especially before spring activity peaks.

 Key factors to evaluate: